-1. Import the device library.
+1. If the device library is not in the list, import it.

 - 2. In the left navigation menu, select Automation > Device Libraries. - 3.
 To the right of the device in the View Library column, select View Library.
-Review the list of actions available for the device.
+Review the list of actions available for the device. - 4.
+To exit the dialog, select OK.